react-native-community/RNNewArchitectureLibraries/README.md

 This run starts from the [feat/turbomodule-swift](https://github.com/react-native-community/RNNewArchitectureLibraries/tree/feat/turbomodule-swift) branch.
 Start from there up to the `[TurboModule] Test the swift Turbomodule` section.
 Then, follow the steps below to move your logic to a Swift implementation file.

+This guide will teach how to implement a function call in the Native platform that produces a result in Javascript as an asynchronous event, instead of using a promise or a synchronous call.
+It also show how to set up properly the delegate pattern between Swift and Objective-C++, in case the Swift implementation needs some state.

 ## Table of contents

 * [[Codegen] Update Codegen Specs](#codegen)